Your cart is empty!

 Candy corn is a Halloween staple, but it’s full of sugar.
 Instead, opt for this layered smoothie, it has the sweetness you crave, without the empty calories.

-Nothing screams fall more than apple pie, that’s why we love this smoothie recipe.
-It has the apples, cinnamon, and vanilla of apple pie but less sugar and calories.
+Nothing screams fall more than apple and cinnamon, that’s why we love this smoothie recipe.
+It has all the flavors of an apple cobbler but with less sugar and more fiber!

 Gigi Kwok-Hinsley, DrPH, M.S., R.D., is a Registered Dietitian with a Doctorate in Public Health in the Greater Los Angeles area specializing in nutrition and public health research with experience in adult weight management, school nutrition and health and wellness.
 Dr. Kwok-Hinsley completed her doctorate in public health at Loma Linda University School of Public Health with an emphasis in preventive care and health care management.
 She conducted research in bitter taste sensitivity as it relates to a patient’s risk of developing type 2 diabetes.
 Outside of work and school, she is actively involved in the Academy of Nutrition and Dietetics.

 An avid runner and ball hockey player, Gigi also holds a deep understanding of the relationship between evidence-based nutrition and sports performance.
 With 7 marathons under her belt, Gigi qualified for the Boston Marathon in 2015.